Skip to main content

 Image

-Icon of the Seas will feature an astonishing 28 different ship cabins onboard that guests can choose from.
-Royal Caribbean has announced that Icon of the Seas will provide the most spacious rooms designed by the cruise line.
+Icon of the Seas has an astonishing 28 different ship cabin categories onboard that guests can choose from.

 Image